Water: Peril and Promise | 7th Annual Richard L. James Lecture

-Scientist Bernard Sweeney, businessman Brian Linton, activist Maurice Sampson, architect José Alminana, utility expert Debra McCarty, and educator Aaliyah Green Ross share their most important thoughts on water, and engage our community in a town meeting conversation on this huge environmental concern.
+Architect José Almiñana, scientist David Arscott, utility expert Debra McCarty, artist Jame McCray, educator Aaliyah Green Ross and activist Maurice Sampson, share their most important thoughts on water, and engage our community in a town meeting conversation on this huge environmental concern.

 After the discussion, enjoy a reception in our art gallery presented by Yards Brewing Company.

 - Educator: Aaliyah Green Ross, Director of Education, Schuylkill Center

 - Scientist: David B. Arscott, Executive Director, Stroud Water Research Center

 - Utility expert: Debra McCarty, Commissioner, Philadelphia Water Department

 - Artist: Jame McCray, Dancer and Conservation Scientist, Dance Exchange